redhat-developer/odo/docs/website/docs/command-reference/dev.md

 Watching for changes in the current directory /Users/user/nodejs

 [Ctrl+c] - Exit and delete resources from the cluster
-     [p] - Manually sync / push files to the cluster
+     [p] - Manually apply local changes to the application on the cluster
 ```

 In the above example, three things have happened: